Corbett's Dam fish ladder in Port Hope

 Thousands of fish swim against the current to head home

-People come every weekend from mid-August to early October to watch the 5,000 to 10,000 chinook and silvery coho salmon swim from Lake Ontario up the Ganaraska River that runs through Port Hope on their way to their home spawning grounds.
-And as many as 18,000 trout a year make the same journey from late March until early May, or through October until mid-December.
-Fish fact: The Ganaraska River is one of the healthiest rivers in Ontario, populated almost entirely with wild naturally-reproducing fish.
+People come every weekend from mid-August to early October to watch the 5,000 to 19,000 Chinook and silvery Coho Salmon swim from Lake Ontario up the Ganaraska River that runs through Port Hope on their way to their home spawning grounds.
+And as many as 9,000 trout a year make the same journey from late March until early May, or through October until mid-December.
+Fish fact: The Ganaraska River is one of the healthiest small rivers into Lake Ontario, populated almost entirely with wild naturally-reproducing fish.

 Watching the fish jump at Corbett's Dam in Port Hope